 When companies embark on software development projects, many start by asking: how many developers do we need?

-The outsourcing industry has done a great job at bring this question to the forefront of business owners.
-They often flaunt their low prices and seduce decision makers with promises of savings.
-However, this should NOT be the first question that is asked.
-Software development requires more than just programming and before beginning development, it’s critical to define the goals of the project.
+The outsourcing industry has done a great job bringing this question into the spotlight for business owners.
+Outsourcing companies often flaunt low prices and seduce decision makers with promises of savings.
+However, the number of developers should NOT be the first question that is asked.
+Software development requires more than just programming and before beginning development, it’s crucial to define the needs of your project.

 The first question you SHOULD be asking yourselves is, what type of software do I need for this project?
-Choosing your development team before aligning on these goals is like buying a car without knowing what type it is.
-If you have a family of eight, then a two seater smart car just isn’t going to cut it!
+Choosing your development team before aligning on this goal is like buying a car without knowing what type it is.
+If you have a family of eight, then a two-seater smart car simply isn’t going to cut it!
 The three general types of software are:

 Full Enterprise grade solution

-A basic prototype, production-ready software, or a full enterprise grade solution?
-This decision will influence the staffing you need - potentially including developers, project managers and more.
-Unfortunately, many companies aren’t aware of the nuances of these different types of software and this ends up costing them in terms of time and money.
+The answer to this question determines the staffing you need; including developers, project managers and more.
+Many companies aren’t aware of the differences between these types of software.
+As a result, this ends up costing them time and money.

-Prototypes generally costs thousands to tens of thousands of dollars to build and in order to build it you need:
+Prototypes generally cost thousands to tens of thousands of dollars to build.
+You need:

-- A dev team with a diversity of skills
+- A team of developers with a diverse skill-set

-- Typically no formal PM and the stakeholders are often discussing with dev team directly to guide the process of software development
+- Stakeholders who often discuss with the development team directly to guide the process of software development

-Production ready software is, as the name implies, software which is ready to USE.
-This software is ready to use in most situations and is relatively bug-free.
-This may be software which you use in house for a smaller company or which you market to consumers.
-Reliability is important but is not critical at this stage.
+Production-ready software is ready to use and is relatively bug-free.
+This may be software which you use in-house for a smaller company or which you market to consumers.
+Reliability is important, but not critical at this stage.

-Production ready software generally costs tens of thousands to hundreds of thousands of dollars to build and maintain and you should expect.
+Production-ready software generally costs tens of thousands to hundreds of thousands of dollars to build and maintain.
+You should expect:

 - High involvement from the development team